Shank Viewer

 File Viewer Data Flow

-Average current window applies a 300Hz highpass and global CAR filer, then counts spikes and tallies peak-to-peak voltages over the data currently displayed in the File Viewer window.
+Average current window applies a 300Hz high-pass and global CAR filer, then counts spikes and tallies peak-to-peak voltages over the data currently displayed in the File Viewer window.
 The Shank Viewer updates as you scroll.

 Sample whole survey is specifically for viewing survey result files.
 It averages up to four half-second time chunks drawn from each of the banks on the probe to build a whole-probe activity map.
 You have to click Update whole survey to trigger the calculation.
 If you change the spike threshold or 'stay low' values you need to click Update again.
 Peak-to-peak calculation has no parameters so only one Update click each is needed.